 For the safety of a child, the blanket should not be more than 10-12% of the child’s body weight.
 This is important that you buy your weighted blankets from a trusted and authentic seller.

-Weighted blanket & sensory processing disorder
+Weighted blanket & Sensory Processing Disorder

 Weighted blankets are popularly used for helping people with Sensory Processing Disorder.
 People with SPD get anxious and upset by little things in their surroundings.
 This affects their sleep and most patients complain about restlessness, sleep deprivation, and insomnia.
 The insufficient sleep then aggravates other symptoms of SPD.

-For a patient of SPD, normal stimuli can create a more hyperactive response.
+For a patient with SPD, normal stimuli can create a more hyperactive response.
 Some patients get upset by the slightest touch.
 Some are hypersensitive to light.
 Some might panic on loud noises.
 In these people, the brain fails to correctly read the received stimuli.

 The weight of the blanket provides a hugging effect and helps the patients to feel calm and protected.
 It wraps around the whole body and applies uniform pressure.
-Deep-touch therapy is very effective in helping patients of SPD.
+Deep-touch therapy is very effective in helping patients with SPD.
 It reduces their sleep-related problems immensely.
 As a result, well-rested patients do better during therapy and stay calm during the day.

 The question is: